USE AT YOUR OWN RISK

 - At 7.3 miles, fork.
 Go right.

-- From the parking area, a dirt road starts and goes west.
+- From this previous parking area, a dirt road starts and goes west.
 Follow this

 road along a ridge with many ups and downs to a saddle just east of